credcore/CodingTests/README.md

 You could create a repo (public or private) on GH, and share access so that we can review it.
 Alternatively, you may send us the source code in zipped format.

+Note: We expect you to spend 2 hours or less on this.
+So a few things being incomplete, or erroneous is totally OK!

 ### Useful Resources

 1. Swagger Editor: https://editor.swagger.io/